thecore21m-btc/The-Core-Bitcoin-Education-Resources/01_Bitcoin Diploma Slides/README.md

-# 🖼️ The Core - Bitcoin Education Diploma Slides
+# 🖼️ Bitcoin Diploma Slides

 Welcome to the **Bitcoin Diploma Slides** folder!
 This collection of slides is part of the Bitcoin Diploma curriculum, designed to give you a structured and visual way to learn about Bitcoin.
 Each slide deck covers various topics, from the basics to more advanced concepts.